ZhonghuaYi/FocusFlow_official/README.md

 - [KITTI](http://www.cvlibs.net/datasets/kitti/eval_scene_flow.php?benchmark=flow)
 - [Sintel](http://sintel.is.tue.mpg.de/downloads)

-We randomly split the training set of Sintel and KITTI into training and validation sets.
+Since the official KITTI and Sintel benchmark do not provide optical flow benchmark on keypoints, we randomly split the training set of Sintel and KITTI into training and validation sets.
 The split details are provided in the `Sintel_split.txt` and `KITTI_split.txt` files.

 Additionally, we provide the preprocessed keypoints masks for SIFT, ORB, GoodFeature and SiLK in the `data` folder.
-The SIFT, ORB and GoodFeature keypoints are extracted using the [OpenCV](https://opencv.org/) library.
-The SiLK keypoints are extracted using the [SiLK](https://github.com/facebookresearch/silk) library.
+The SIFT, ORB and GoodFeature keypoints are extracted using the [OpenCV](https://opencv.org/) library, while the SiLK keypoints are extracted using the [SiLK](https://github.com/facebookresearch/silk) library.
-The scripts used for generating keypoints masks are provided in the `scripts` folder.
+Scripts used for generating keypoint masks are provided in the `scripts` folder.

 By default, the dataset is expected to be stored in the following structure:
 ```